MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 CMD [ "cmd" ]
 ```

-From this dockerfile, one might expect the resulting image to consist of two layers, one for the container OS image, and a second what includes IIS and the website, this however is not the case.
+From this dockerfile, one might expect the resulting image to consist of two layers, one for the container OS image, and a second that includes IIS and the website, this however is not the case.
 The new image is constructed of many layers, each one dependent on the previous.
 To visualize this, the `docker history` command can be run against the new image.
 Doing so will show that the image consists of four layers, the base, and then three additional layers, one for each instruction in the dockerfile.

 ```none
 C:\> docker history iis